 In this guide, we’ll discuss why a ketogenic diet may be helpful for migraines and cluster headaches, and provide practical advice for getting the best results.

 What are migraines?

-Migraine headaches, or migraines, cause severe pain — often described as throbbing or pulsating pain — in the front, side, or back of the head.
-They typically last between four and 72 hours.
+In most cases, migraine headaches, or migraines, cause severe pain — often described as throbbing or pulsating pain — in the front, side, or back of the head; they typically last between four and 72 hours.
 However, a minority of migraines have “atypical symptoms” not associated with pain.